abdulrahim2002/matchskill/README.md

 Overview of the research project:

-1. Domain labels can be generated for open issues reliably, [ [santos et.  al.] ](https://ieeexplore.ieee.org/abstract/document/9463078/), however it is still on the onus of the developer to find a task they can work on
+1. Domain labels can be generated for open issues reliably [ [santos et.  al.] ](https://ieeexplore.ieee.org/abstract/document/9463078/), however it is still on the onus of the developer to find a task they can work on